microsoft/SmartHotel360-SentimentAnalysis/README.md

     ![Deploy the Image](Documents/Images/49-deploy-image.png)

-1. Select the Resource Group where you created the App Service Plan earlier.
+1. Create a new Resource Group where you will host the App Service Plan and Web App.

     ![Select group](Documents/Images/50-select-group.png)

+>Note: We need to create another Resource Group because in the one we used before we already have a (Windows) App Service Consumption Plan running the Azure Function.
+The new App Service Plan will be based on Linux OS.

-1. Select the App Service Plan you created earlier.
+1. Create an App Service Plan.

     ![Select plan](Documents/Images/51-select-plan.png)